GSA/plainlanguage.gov/_guidelines/words/verbs/use-active-voice.md

 ## Use passive voice when the law is the actor

 In a few instances, passive voice may be appropriate.
 For example, when one action follows another as a matter of law, and there is no actor (besides the law itself) for the second action, a passive sentence may be the best method of expression.

 You might also use passive when it doesn't matter who is doing an action.

-For example:

-> If you do not pay the royalty on your mineral production, your lease will be terminated...
+For example: "If you do not pay the royalty on your mineral production, your lease will be terminated."

 ## Sources